Raven CMS

 An experiment in vibe-coding a better content management system, and a better foundation for your web sites.
 It is a classic self-hosted CMS built on common open-source technologies where you own your own data.

 It is also an AI-powered website generation platform all-in-one.
 It is designed to be flexible for hobbyists & professionals.
-You can customize & extend it the old-fashioned way with a text editor, or by pointing your clanker to the documentation & various bundled AGENTS.md files.
+You can customize & extend it the old-fashioned way with a text editor, or by pointing your clanker to AGENTS.md & asking it for help with setup or building a theme/extension.
 And if you're a traditionalist, all the AI bullshit is completely optional - nothing is dependent on the machine.
 Even the build tools, if I lost access to Codex, all of this could still be maintained like a traditional piece of software.

 I told Codex to go liberal on the inline comments and produce human-readable code.
 Rather than starting with a vague overall blueprint, I had Codex build this piece-by-piece as if I were doing it manually.
 Because of this I was able to somewhat-force the machine to adhere to my workflow as best as I could.
 (This whole project is just an excuse to explore the possibilities of AI-assisted tooling in minimalist server frameworks.)